flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

            a new flight.
         - After 5min of unsuccessful connection attempts the MCDU will stop any further attempts and `Inactive` will be shown.
-        - If `Inactive` is shown but you want to connect to the MCDU server just click on `Off` and then `Auto` again.
+        - If `Inactive` is shown, but you want to connect to the MCDU server just click on `Off` and then `Auto` again.
     - Off:
         - The MCDU will not make any attempts to connect to the MCDU Server.
 - Dynamic Registration Decal: